 Cucumber Salads for Hot Days

-A basic cucumber salad needs only sliced cucumbers, onion, herbs, vinegar or lemon juice, salt, and a small amount of oil.
+A basic cucumber salad needs only sliced cucumbers, onion, fresh herbs, vinegar or lemon juice, salt, and a small amount of oil.
 Chill it before serving so the cucumbers stay cool and the dressing has time to flavor each slice.

 Fruit Salads for Summer BBQs and Potlucks

 Fruit salads bring color, juice, and natural sweetness to a summer table.
 They work well at BBQs and potlucks because they feel light next to grilled food, pasta salads, beans, and creamy sides.
+For a full fruit-focused list, browse these watermelon salad recipes.

 Berry salads also work well in summer.
 Mix strawberries, blueberries, raspberries, or blackberries with spinach, almonds, and a light balsamic dressing.
 This type of salad can sit beside grilled chicken, salmon, sandwiches, or picnic plates.